Ante Palaversa: Hajduk Split

 Born in Split, Croatia, Palaversa started his youth career with the Hajduk Split academy.
 At the end of the 2016–17 season, he won the Best Player of the Youth League award and was subsequently promoted to the reserve team.
 After playing regularly for the reserve team in the second tier, he was promoted to the senior team in June 2018 by manager Željko Kopić.

 On 26 July 2018, Palaversa made his first team debut, coming on as a substitute in a 1–0 victory over Bulgarian club Slavia Sofia in a UEFA Europa League qualifying match.
 On 26 August, he scored his first goal for the club in a 2–2 draw against Inter Zaprešić, scoring a volley from 21-metres.

 Manchester City

 On 28 January 2019, it was announced that Palaversa would be joining Manchester City for an eventual fee of €7 million, instantly returning to Hajduk on loan.
 He completed the move on 31 January.

 Loan to Getafe

 On 31 August 2020, Palaversa joined Getafe on loan.

 Loan to KV Kortrijk

 On 26 January 2021, Palaversa moved to Belgian club KV Kortrijk on loan until the end of the season.

 Troyes

 On 31 August 2022, Palaversa joined Troyes, another club within the City Football Group, on a three-year contract.

+Aberdeen

+On 8 August 2024, Palaversa signed for Scottish Premiership club Aberdeen on a one-year contract, with the Scottish Premiership club having the option of a further two years, which was exercised in January 2025 with the club extending his stay until summer 2027.